 Let’s go into detail.

-The quality of weed
+The quantity of weed

 This follows a simple rule – the more you take, the longer it stays.
 If a medical practitioner administers a drug test to a chronic weed smoker, the result obtained will be similar to that of a first-time user.
 Sounds strange right?
 This assertion is not only logical, it is backed by research.
-According to a published paper, after a test was conducted on 13 chronic users, THC traces was still observed after 25 days of ingesting/smoking marijuana.

 Your body weight